Trump calls on all NATO countries to stop buying Russian oil, threatens 50% to 100% tariffs on China

 BASKING RIDGE, N.J.
 (AP) — President Donald Trump said Saturday he believes the Russia-Ukraine war would end if all NATO countries stopped buying oil from Russia and placed tariffs on China of 50% to 100% for its purchases of Russian petroleum.

 Trump posted on his social media site that NATO’S commitment to winning the war "has been far less than 100%" and the purchase of Russian oil by some members of the alliance is “shocking.”
-As if speaking to them, he said, “It greatly weakens your negotiating position, and bargaining power, over Russia.”
+As if speaking with NATO members, he said: “It greatly weakens your negotiating position, and bargaining power, over Russia.”

-The letter comes at a tense moment in the conflict after the recent flight of multiple Russian drones into Poland, an escalatory move by Russia as it was entering the airspace of NATO ally.
-Poland shot down the drones.
-It also comes as the Congress is trying to get him behind a bill toughening sanctions.
+Trump's post arrives after the recent flight of multiple Russian drones into Poland, an escalatory move by Russia as it was entering the airspace of NATO ally.
+Poland shot down the drones, yet Trump played down the severity of the incident and Russia's motives by saying it “could have been a mistake.”

+While Trump as a candidate promised to end the war quickly, he has yet to hit the pressure points needed to end the violence and has at times been seen as reluctant to confront Russian President Vladimir Putin.
+Congress is currently trying to get the U.S. president to back a bill toughening sanctions, after Trump last month hosted Putin in Alaska for talks that failed to deliver on progress toward peace.

 Trump in his post said that a NATO ban on Russian oil plus tariffs on China would “also be of great help in ENDING this deadly, but RIDICULOUS, WAR.”